 Individuals who wish to become an ICM Fellow must complete an admissions process.
-The application deadline for admission to the Class of 2021, which will begin its work in early 2020 with the Distance Learning Phase, is September 30, 2019.
-Applications may be submitted electronically.
+Applications will be accepted through September 30, 2020 and may be submitted electronically.
 Admissions materials are reviewed by a screening committee, with formal invitations extended to the selected candidates.
 Questions about the program or the admissions process may be addressed to Amy McDowell or ICM Fellows.

 Applicants must submit the following materials: